2019 PPS Nominations

 Candidate for Nominating Committee

-Christine Klody, PT, DPT, certified strength and conditioning specialist, is the practice founder and sole owner of DPT Sport in Burr Ridge, Illinois.
+Christine Klody, PT, DPT, MPT, certified strength and conditioning specialist, is the practice founder and sole owner of DPT Sport in Burr Ridge, Illinois.
 She earned her master’s and doctoral degrees in physical therapy from Northwestern University and has treated in private practice for almost 20 years, with over 10 years of practice management experience.
 A consistent member of the APTA, IPTA, and PPS, Christine was honored to serve on the pilot “mastermind” board of PPS’s invaluable networking program, Peer2Peer NetWorks.

 First, I am honored to be slated as a candidate for the PPS Nominating Committee.
 I am passionate about our profession, both physical therapy and private practice, and excited about our future.
 My grandparents, who came over from Italy as immigrants during the Depression with very little, started a business in New York City, which has always impressed and inspired me.
 That ingrained entrepreneurial spirit from my father’s side paired with the empathy learned from the female health care providers on my mother’s side made being a physical therapist and owning my own practice a perfect fit.